wb-airbus/soxy/README.md

 #### Pre-compiled Binaries

-Pre-compiled binaries can be found in the [Release](releases) section of the project on github.
+Pre-compiled binaries can be found in the [Releases](https://github.com/airbus-seclab/soxy/releases) section of the project on github.
 The build step can be skipped, and these binaries may be used as described in the next sections.